Irresistible Gluten Free Monster Cookies – Chewy and Buttery

 - Whisk cooled Butter, Eggs, Sugar, and Vanilla in a large mixing bowl until smooth.

-- Mix Gluten-Free Oats, Gluten-Free Flour, Salt, and Baking Soda in a large bowl.
+- Mix Gluten-Free Oats, Gluten-Free all-purpose flour, Salt, and Baking Soda in a large bowl.

 - Combine Wet and Dry ingredients with a wooden spoon until well blended.